wralex/wralex.github.io/instructions/Editing-With-Pandoc.md

 1. **GIT**

-   After installation of the GIT Client on your workstation, there are global parameters that need to be set.
-These parameters are used to track the work you've contributed while posting the changes to a repository _(a.k.a. **repo**)_.
-Without these paramters set, you will experience errors when attempting to publish changes out to a repo.
+   After installation of the GIT Client on your workstation, there are global parameters that required to be set.
+These parameters are used for tracking work you've contributed upon posting changes to a repository _(a.k.a. **repo**)_.
+Without these paramters set, you will experience errors.

    1. Verify that you have installed **GIT** on your workstation by completing the following steps: